+of UK energy use is

+heating

+and increases lineary

+Heating

-32% of UK carbon emissions
+accounts for 32% of UK

+carbon emissions

-UK abandoned mines contain 75 billion m3 of water
+UK abandoned mines contain

+75 billion m of water

+UK homes could use mine-water heat instead of gas

 Earth's core is

 6000°C

 Geothermal Resource Types

 Geothermal Energy is often misunderstood by people who do not have a background in geoscience, and for good reason!
 The term which refers in general to thermal energy from the ground covers a wide array of different resource types.
 This diagram illustrates the different types of geothermal resource found in the UK and most other countries.

 Ground-Source Heat Pump

 A ground-source heat pump extracts primarily solar thermal energy, and some geothermal energy, from the very shallow surface.
 Systems can be closed loop (pumping fluid through buried pipes) or open loop (pumping water through porous rocks via a production and injection well).

 Surface-Water Heat Pump

 Bodies of water on the surface, including lakes, rivers and even the ocean, can be great sources of renewable heating and cooling.

 Minewater

 Abandoned coal mines in Scotland's central belt and across large areas of England and Wales are full of warm water.
 These legacies of the fossil fuel age can be recycled into vast sources of low-carbon heating and cooling at relatively low cost.
 Heat exchangers quantities of low carbon heating and cooling at low cost.
 Heat exchangers and heat pumps are usually used to elevate the temperature of the water to be delivered to the customer.

 Aquifers

 Aquifers are rocks with pore-spaces and natural fractures that exist across much of the UK generally, and in particular can overlap with onshore oil fields.
 Geothermal aquifers are often referred to as Hot Sedimentary Aquifers (HSAs).

 Granites

 Heat from radiothermal granites in the highlands of Scotland, the north east of England, and Cornwall can be converted into electricity by the use of Engineered Geothermal System (EGS) technology, with lots of heat as a useful by-product.
 This is often referred to as Hot Dry Rock geothermal, which targets naturally occurring fractures.
 Disused Oil Well When oil and gas wells are near the end of their economic life, they often produce large quantities of hot water.
-When local heat demand exists, or if a business which requires low cost heat (such as a heated greenhouse operator) wants to invest locally, the oil well can be recycled into a geothermal well giving it a low-carbon afterlife.
+When local heat demand exists, or if a business which requires low cost heat (such as a heated greenhouse operator) wants to invest locally, the oil well can be given low-carbon geothermal afterlife.

 CCG Well TownRock Energy's Cyclic Circulating Geothermal (CCG) well produces warm water and injects cold water via the same well, and can be deployed in any geology.
-An effective technological mitigation option when an aquifer or granite production/ injection well encounters low flow.
+This is an effective technological mitigation option when an aquifer or granite production/injection well encounters low flow.